jinyi-barchart/geo-spatial-data/docs/content/faq.md

 ## Section 2: Polygons

 #### What is the minimum / maximum area of a polygon?
+The minimum area of a polygon can be 1 pixel (30m * 30m), which means in this case, the user can get the time series of crop features of 1 pixel(point).\
+The maximum area of a polygon can be up to 57000 square kilometers (8000 pixels * 8000 pixels).
+The creation of the polygon has no shape limitation, but is required to be a convex polygon, which means no cross of polygon sides is allowed.
+The user can define a polygon which is across multiple districts/states, and only the feature data within the choson polygon will be returned.

 #### What happens if I create a polygon that is greater than or less than the specified minimum / maximum area limit?
+If one creates a polygon which is smaller than 1 pixel, then the feature data of the pixel which covers the created polygon will be returned.\
+If one creates a polygon which is larger than the maximum limitation, an ERROR message will be return.\
+In fact, if the user wants to download the data of a certain district or state, no polygon is needed to create because the user can directly use the state/district code to get the feature data.

 #### What is a format of data is used to specify the polygon?
+The user need to input the longitude and latitude of each vertex of the polygon to create the polygon.
+The created polygon is required to be a convex polygon, which means no cross of polygon sides is allowed.

 #### How do you calculate the total area of the polygons?
+We will count the number of all the valid and invalid pixels (denoted as N) which intersect the created polygon.
+Then the total area of the polygon will be N * 900 square meters.

+#### How do you calculate the valid area of the polygons?
+We will count the number of all valid pixels (denoted as n) which intersect the created polygon.
+Then the total area of the polygon will be n * 900 square meters.
+This means if the thick clouds lead to part of invalid data (no data) within the polygon, then this part of area ((N - n) * 900 square meters) would not be included in the calculation of total area.

 ## Section 3: API